dmbarbour/wikilon/docs/ABC.md

 Natural numbers may be embedded using the form `#42` or `#108`.
 Here `#` introduces a new zero value, while `1234567890` each have a 'multiply by ten, add digit' effect.

-Literals may be embedded as UTF-8 sequences:
+Literals may be embedded as UTF-8 byte sequences:

         "start with character `"`
          may have multiple lines